 - Always know what the worst possible outcome is.

 This means that a run of 10 consecutive losses would only consume 20% of your capital.
-It does not mean that you need to trade 50 different stocks -- your capital at risk is normally far less than the purchase price of the stock.
+It does not mean that you need to trade 50 different stocks!
+If you use stop losses, such as ATR Trailing Stops, your capital at risk is normally far less than the purchase price of the stock.

 - Calculate 2 percent of your trading capital: your Capital at Risk